Multi-Axis Additive Manufacturing for Customized Automotive Components: Introduction

 Further advances in multi-axis FDM have explored curved-layer slicing and volume decomposition strategies to improve both surface quality and structural integrity.
 Feng et al. \cite{feng2021curved} developed a curved-layer material extrusion framework coupling conformal surface offsetting with geodesic distance-based toolpath generation, enabling support-free deposition on thin, freeform shells.
 Bi et al. \cite{bi2023strength} proposed a volume decomposition method for multi-directional FDM that jointly optimizes mechanical strength and support-free manufacturability, validated through FEA simulations and multi-axis printing experiments.
 Geodesic field-based approaches \cite{li2021multi} have similarly been applied to enable support-free fabrication on multi-axis platforms.
 However, these algorithms are designed around the continuous extrusion mechanics of FDM and cannot be directly transferred to DLP printing, which relies on discrete, planar layer exposures rather than continuous toolpaths.

 The integration of multi-axis platforms with DLP printing introduces unique challenges that existing FDM-based frameworks do not address.
 When the build platform is dynamically reoriented, sliced layers are no longer uniformly thick, regions of the same layer may require different depths of cure depending on local geometry.
 Conventional DLP systems apply a uniform exposure time per layer, which is insufficient to accurately cure layers of non-uniform thickness.
 While Liu et al. \cite{liu2026support} established a foundational framework for multi-axis DLP printing, including a modified slicing algorithm adapted from Fang et al. \cite{fang2020reinforced}, a Beer-Lambert-based cure depth model, and a collision-free path planning algorithm, the generation of spatially resolved cure maps for non-uniform layers was not fully addressed.
+Grayscale modulation of UV exposure in DLP printing is not itself a new concept.
+Prior work has demonstrated its utility in a number of planar printing contexts: Mostafa et al.~\cite{mostafa2017tolerance} applied grayscale pixel values and exposure time variation to control dimensional tolerance in fixed-axis DLP systems, while Yu et al.~\cite{yu2023high} used localized grayscale adjustment to mitigate the optical proximity effect in planar microchannel fabrication.
+Luongo et al.~\cite{luongo2020microstructure} applied grayscale patterns to surface voxels to control reflectance and surface microstructure in standard planar DLP printing, and Valentincic et al.~\cite{valentinvcivc2017low} employed software masks to compensate for non-uniform projector illumination across a flat build surface.
+In each of these cases, grayscale modulation is applied within the context of fixed-axis, planar layer printing, where layer thickness is uniform by definition.

-This paper builds upon that framework by focusing specifically on the computation of per-layer cure maps.
-Given a sliced layer with spatially varying thickness, we calculate the required UV exposure at each point across the layer cross-section, producing a cure map that drives the DLP projector to achieve accurate curing depth throughout.
-This approach enables precise fabrication of geometrically complex layers without increasing layer count, and is demonstrated on a set of representative 3D models with application toward the reproduction of automotive components.
+The multi-axis DLP setting introduces a fundamentally different challenge.
+When the build platform is dynamically reoriented, sliced layers are non-planar and exhibit spatially varying thickness across their cross-section.
+Applying a uniform exposure time to such a layer will overcure thinner regions and undercure thicker ones, compromising dimensional accuracy and inter-layer adhesion.
+None of the prior grayscale works addresses this scenario.
+This paper bridges that gap by introducing a cure map generation method that combines spatially resolved grayscale modulation and exposure time control specifically for non-uniform layers produced by a multi-axis DLP slicing pipeline, enabling accurate curing across non-planar layer profiles without increasing layer count or requiring hardware modification.
+This approach is demonstrated on a set of representative 3D models with application toward the reproduction of automotive components.